A swap-adversarial framework for improving domain generalization in electrocorticography-based Parkinson's disease classification: Experiments

+Table~\ref{table:Experiment12} presents the domain generalization results on the ECoG dataset.
+Here, the notation `A $\to$ B' denotes that each model was trained using dataset A and evaluated on dataset B. The results of Experiment 1 show the inter-subject generalization performance of our proposed framework compared to baseline models on the ECoG dataset under both wireless and wired conditions.
+The results indicate that the proposed framework outperforms all baselines across all four evaluation metrics for unseen subjects, demonstrating its superior generalization capability.
+We observe that the classification performance under the wireless condition is generally superior to that under the wired condition.
+As illustrated in Fig.~\ref{fig:PSDAnalysisMOCOP}, this may be due to the fact that the class-discriminative information is more distinct in the wireless condition than in the wired condition.
+For instance, looking at the $\delta$-band in Fig.~\ref{fig:PSDAnalysisMOCOP}, the PSD is clearly distinguishable before and after electrical stimulation under the wireless condition.

-In addition, we validated the effectiveness of the proposed method in an inter-modality generalization setting, a more challenging task that involves not only inter-subject variability but also domain discrepancies caused by differences in recording modalities (\textit{e.g.,} sampling rate, noise).
-Figure \ref{fig:Experiment2} presents the results of inter-modality transfer between wireless and wired recordings, including transfers from wireless to wired and from wired to wireless.
-The proposed method consistently outperformed the baseline across all metrics in both transfer settings.
-In particular, when transferring from wired to wireless recordings, it achieved a macro-accuracy of 91.2$\%$, compared to 68.2$\%$ achieved by EEGNet.
-These results indicate that the proposed method remains effective under compounded inter-modality shifts.
+For the experiment 2, we validated the effectiveness of the proposed framework in an inter-modality generalization setting, a more challenging task that involves not only inter-subject variability but also domain discrepancies caused by differences in recording modalities e.g., sampling rate, noise.
+It presents the results of inter-modality transfer between wireless and wired recordings, including transfers from wireless to wired and from wired to wireless.
+The proposed framework consistently achieved the highest accuracy, recall and F1-score across both transfer settings.
+Although EEG-DG achieved the highest precision in the wireless-to-wired setting, its significantly lower recall led to a lower overall F1-score compared to the proposed framework.

+In the ECoG-based experiments (Experiments 1 and 2), the proposed framework showed statistical significance in 78 out of 96 scenarios (4 experimental settings $\times$ 4 metrics $\times$ 6 baselines), corresponding to 81.3\% of all scenarios.
+Statistical significance was determined using a threshold of p < 0.05.

-\subsection{Results on Ablation Study}
+\subsection{Results on ablation study}